SeaGraphData/SpaceX-Data-and-ML/README.md

 SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

-This repository contains the notebooks, data and code for the IBM Data Science capstone project.
+This repository contains the notebooks, data and code for the project.
 The aim is to collect SpaceX launch data (SpaceX REST API and public sources), clean and explore it, create interactive visualizations (Folium maps and a Plotly Dash dashboard), and build classification models to predict first-stage landing success.